akiran703/agentic_SO-101/README.md

 ## Acknowledgments

 - [Anthropic](https://anthropic.com) for the Model Context Protocol specification
-- Robot arm manufacturers for hardware documentation
+- [Hugging face](https://huggingface.co/docs/lerobot/so101) for intructions to build and configure the robot
-- The open-source robotics community
+- (youtube.com/watch?v=EmpQQd7jRqs&feature=youtu.be) for the inspiration of the project

 ## Related Projects